Spark Your Child’s Imagination with Beautiful (& Free) Books for Kids

 • Does it make them wonder about numbers, shapes, or patterns?

 Use colorful markers on a whiteboard for low-stress exploration.
 If your children can solve a problem and explain their reasoning, you don’t need to study that topic.
-When they get stuck, ask leading questions to help them think it through.
+When they get stuck, follow the Notice-Wonder-Create method described in this blog post series.

 If you’re both stymied, that’s when you pull out your regular textbook (or look the topic up online).